phrafsanjani/phrafsanjani.github.io/cv.md

 ## Manuscripts

-- **Hypothesis Testing for the Scale Parameter of Exponential Family of Distributions**
+**Parsa H. Rafsanjani**, Adel Mohammadpour.
+Hypothesis Testing for the Scale Parameter of Exponential Family of Distributions

-    - *Collaborative research with Dr. Adel Mohammadpour:* We propose a unified framework for testing hypotheses within a general form of the exponential family, from which tests for other well-known special distributions can be derived.
+## Books

+**Introduction to Statistical Inquiry (In Progress)**

+*Co-authored with Dr. Adel Mohammadpour for STAT205 students at University of Calgary*
+- Released under a creative commons CC BY-SA 4.0 licence

 ## Honors & Awards
-- **Top Computer Sciences Student (2020 Cohort)**
+**Top Computer Sciences Student (2020 Cohort)**
-    - *Ranked #1 among over 60 students in the 2020 Computer Sciences cohort at Amirkabir University of Technology*
-- **Outstanding 10% student**
+- *Ranked #1 among over 60 students in the 2020 Computer Sciences cohort at Amirkabir University of Technology* **Outstanding 10% student**
 - *Consistently ranked in the top 10% of the 2020 Computer Sciences cohort at Amirkabir University of Technology across all semesters, surpassing the requirement of being in the top 10% for at least three out of the first four semesters*
-- **Outstanding university student**
+**Outstanding university student**
 - *Achieved a GPA exceeding 17.00 out of 20.00 across all semesters at Amirkabir University of Technology, surpassing the requirement of maintaining a GPA above 17.00 out of 20.00 in at least three out of the first four semesters*

 ## Teaching Experience
 **Teaching Assistant - Numerical Linear Algebra**